Boiann/budget-calculator/TESTING.md

   * **I want to give a smooth and fast experience**
     * The project consists of only one page and is minimalistic in content that could slow the page down (using only one image).
 There are no excessive animations/transition, allowing for smooth and fast experience.
   * **I want to use the site regularly**
-    * As one of the purposes of the prject was to develop something that the author will use regularly himself, the page is set up in a way that will allow for quick or detailed calculations depending on the need.
+    * As one of the purposes of the project was to develop something that the author will use regularly himself, the page is set up in a way that will allow for quick or detailed calculations depending on the need.
 Being fast, stable and easy on the eyes will make users come back to the page (author included).
   * **I want no bugs or issues**
     * The javascript used is robust and bug-free, allowing for fast and stable operations with no issues between html, css and javascript.